gratefulcheddar/pinkdocs/README.md

 ### Contributing

 ###### Issue Tracker
-To report an issue, use Github's issue [here] (https://github.com/gratefulcheddar/pinkdocs/issues).
+To report an issue, use Github's issue tracker https://github.com/gratefulcheddar/pinkdocs/issues.
 Look here to see if anyone else may be working on something before making any changes to the code.

 ###### Making Changes
-To add or edit the source code, [fork](https://github.com/gratefulcheddar/pinkdocs#fork-destination-box) your own copy of this repository and submit a new pull request with your changes.
+To add or edit the source code, fork your own copy of this repository and submit a new pull request with your changes.

 ###### Organization/Communication
 Please keep changes small - edit one section (delineated by a